Next Steps and Mission Accomplished

 What is “mission accomplished” in 2024?

 The Blue Brain Project ends in 2024.
-It aims to deliver a reference data-driven model of the whole mouse brain that integrates what we know and can infer today, as well as an Open Brain Platform for the neuroscience community to be able to use all the data aggregated, software and algorithms developed, and numerous biologically detailed brain models generated since it started in 2005.
+It aims to deliver a reference data-driven model of the whole mouse brain that integrates what we know and can infer today, as well as the Blue Brain Open Platform for the neuroscience community to be able to use all the data aggregated, software and algorithms developed, and numerous biologically detailed brain models generated since it started in 2005.

 After two decades of dedicated effort to pioneering simulation neuroscience as a complementary branch of neuroscience, “mission accomplished” means overcoming most of the major obstacles (biological, informatics, modeling and computing) to allow semi-automated algorithmic reconstruction of model mouse brains – and parts of rat and human brains.